aqvale/vrep_quadricopter/README.md

 | getPositionObject    | image - Array of the captured image  <br> refObj - Object value reference in vision sensor   | Get the object position of the vision sensor                      | Return an array with orientation and direction respectively |

 - **TargetControl**
+    - Object responsible for move the quadricopter.
+Him works like a control remote.

 | Atribute             | Type      |                Description                           | Default value |
 |:--------------------:|:---------:|:----------------------------------------------------:|:-------------:|